Exploring Ayurvedic Treatment for Parkinson’s

 Ayurvedic Treatment for Parkinson's Disease: A Multifaceted Approach

 Ayurvedic treatment for Parkinson's disease aims to restore balance within the body and alleviate symptoms.
-This is achieved through a combination of dietary modifications, herbal remedies, and therapeutic practices.
+Through diet changes, herbal remedies, and therapeutic practices, Parkinson's disease could be managed.

 Dietary Therapy: